 Erin Grant, Assistant Curator of Native American art

-The Museum’s collection of Native American art is housed in the Confederated Tribes of Grand Ronde Center for Native American Art.
-The collection, remarkable for both its depth and diversity, consists of over 3,400 ancient, historic and contemporary objects created by some 200 cultural groups from throughout the Americas.
-Included are outstanding works by Native American masters such as Allan Houser, Charles Edenshaw, Maria Martinez, and Virgil Ortiz in addition to regional contemporary artists such as Lillian Pitt, Joe Feddersen, Rick Bartow, and James Lavadour.
-Portland is home to several nationally and internationally recognized in the collection including Marie Watt, Brenda Mallory and Wendy Red Star.
+Portland Art Museum’s Native American Art collection encompasses over 3,500 ancient, historic and contemporary objects originating from approximately 200 Indigenous cultural groups from across the Americas.
+Notable for its depth and breadth, the collection houses works by Native American masters such as Allan Houser, Charles Edenshaw, Maria Martinez, and Virgil Ortiz in addition to regional contemporary artists such as Lillian Pitt, Joe Feddersen, James Lavadour, Wendy Red Star, and Marie Watt.

 Northwest art